 How your local government is organised depends on where you live and work - the system is different in each of the UK nations.

 It is important to understand how local government works on your patch.

-More than 2 and a half million people are employed by local authorities.
+More than 2.5 million people are employed by local authorities.
 These include teachers, social services, the police, fire and rescue, and office and manual workers.
 The money spent by local government is about a quarter of all public spending in the UK.

 The main link between local and national government in England is the Department of Communities & Local Government.
 It is responsible for policy on the structure of local government, what it does and how it is funded.

 In most of England there are two levels of local government - county councils and district councils.
 County councils provide most public services, including education, social services, public transport and highways, and trading standards.

 Each county is divided into several districts.
 District councils cover smaller areas.

 They provide services including council housing, local planning, recycling and refuse collection, and leisure facilities.
 These can also be called borough or city councils.